Air Plant Care: How To Care For Air Plants, Aeriums and Tillandsia Mounts

 While larger air plants standalone on a windowsill or tabletop, we love to include their smaller counterparts in our works of living art -- in fact, our “aeriums” are a special kind of terrarium dedicated entirely to air plants!
 Here’s what you need to know about caring for air plants in glass.

 If you can remove your air plant from its glass container:

 - Follow the care regimen outlined above - just remove your plant from the aerium, terrarium or glass in order to mist/soak it, and allow it to dry before replacing it in the glass

 - Keep in mind that keeping your air plant in glass will create a micro-climate: Glass vessels will be more humid and hotter than the surrounding area.

 - Take care not to put glass vessels too close to a window.
 Glass intensifies the rays of the sun.
-You don’t want to fry your plant!
+Too much direct light will burn your air plant!